Shaher Abdulhak

-Shaher Abdulhak (شاهر عبد الحق; 1938 – 2 October 2020) was a Yemeni businessman.
+Shaher Abdulhak (شاهر عبد الحق; 1938 – 2 October 2020) was a Yemeni billionaire businessman.

 Career

 In 1963 Abdulhak founded the company "Shaher Trading", an enterprise involved in petroleum, soft drinks, tourism and property.
 Abdulhak was known as the "King of Sugar" in Yemen, where he held a great deal of political influence In spite of his prominent position in Yemeni society, Abdulhak was media-shy; he never granted interviews and no photo of him was ever printed in the local press.
-In December 2009, his picture was shown for the first time in public media when Norwegian newspaper VG printed a private photograph of him.

-Shaher Abdulhaq was the father of Farouk Abdulhak, the alleged perpetrator of the rape and murder of the 23-year-old Norwegian female business student Martine Vik Magnussen.
-(See Murder of Martine Vik Magnussen.)

 On 2 October 2020, Abdulhaq died from cancer in Germany.
 On 6 October, he was buried in Cairo, Egypt.